PATIENT ASSISTANCE GRANT PROGRAM

 This program is open to all patients worldwide who meet the program requirements.
 The program closes each year on December 1st or once funds are depleted for that session.
 Any remaining funds are rolled over, with the program opening each year on International SCN2A Awareness Day, February 24.

-The 2021 Patient Assistance Grant (PAG) program is now open
+The Patient Assistance Grant (PAG) program is closed temporarily until the next funding cycle.

 Letters of Gratitude From SCN2A Families